Shortages help aluminium towards 13-year highs

 LONDON: Aluminium prices climbed towards 13-year highs on Monday, boosted by strong demand and large shortages created by China imposing production curbs on high-polluting industries such as smelting to cut power use and emissions.

-Benchmark aluminium on the London Metal Exchange traded up 1.8% at $2,908 a tonne in official rings.
-Prices of the metal used in the transport and packaging industries last month hit $3,000 a tonne, the highest since July 2008.
+Benchmark aluminium on the London Metal Exchange (LME) traded 2.1% up at $2,917 a tonne by 1558 GMT.
+Prices of the metal used in the transport and packaging industries last month hit $3,000 a tonne for its highest since July 2008.

-A widespread power shortage in China has raised concerns of slower growth and demand as the government has focused on limiting use by energy-intensive industries to lessen the impact on households.
+A widespread power shortage in China has raised concerns over slower growth and demand as the government has focused on limiting use by energy-intensive industries to lessen the impact on households.

 Aluminium smelters can account for up to 7% of China's overall energy consumption, analysts say, and up to 40% of the metal's production costs in China could be accounted for by power.

-"The aluminium story isn't over yet by any means, consumption may be slowing in China, but the rest of the world is still in deficit," a fund manager said.
+"The aluminium story isn't over yet by any means," one fund manager said.
+"Consumption may be slowing in China, but the rest of the world is still in deficit."

 "Headwinds to China's demand have been pronounced year-to-date over car production, construction activity and more recently tight power markets," said BoA Securities analyst Michael Widmer.